Top-down communication is critical for keeping employees aligned and on track to reach strategic goals.

 These types of leaders communicate based on how they wish their company operated—not the decisions leadership actually made.

 They say things like “employees first” but there’s ample evidence that wasn’t a focus last quarter.
 They say “culture matters” but tolerate employees who are belittling and demeaning to others.
 They say it’s a meritocracy, but the CEO has a dedicated parking spot in front that sits empty half of the time.
-This extends beyond top-down communication into just being a good leader.
+This extends beyond a top-down approach to communication, to just being a good leader.

-Too much of top-down communication consists of buzzwords and MBA language.
+Too much of top-down communication consists of buzzwords and MBA language when communicating company goals.
 The more complex the organization is, the simpler the messaging needs to be.

 A few common goals are critical to a well-aligned company.
 It’s hard to synthesize a number of competing demands into a concise, clear message.
 It’s much easier—and more effective—to put a list of bullet points onto a page for quick distribution.